Stocks Recover to End Mixed After Fed Minutes

 Among earnings, Dell tumbled after the tech giant warned of a difficult second half and cut its full-year earnings guidanceas customers cut back on computer purchases ahead of the launch of Microsoft's Windows 8 software.
 At least eight brokerages lowered their price targets on the firm.

-Toll Brothers jumped after the luxury homebuilder reported a higher quarterly profit and a sharp gain in new orders.
+Toll Brothers jumped after the luxury homebuilder reported a and a sharp gain in new orders.
 Other homebuilders also climbed, including Pulte and DRHorton .